lynnlangit/learning-quantum/README.md

 # learning-quantum

 <img src="https://github.com/lynnlangit/learning-quantum/blob/main/images/bit-vs-qbit.png" width=400 align=left>
-Study resources for learning quantum computing.
-Shown above is a conceptual rendering of a bit vs a qbit, which is a fundamental concept in quantum computing.
+This repo contains my study resources for learning quantum computing programming.
+Shown to the is a conceptual rendering of a bit vs a qbit, which is a fundamental concept in quantum computing.

 ## Hardware Example